 Stan was one of the principal trial lawyers in Medtronic v.
 Michelson, in which his client Dr. Gary Michelson won $570 million after a multi-month jury trial in Memphis, Tennessee.
 The case was resolved as part of a $1.35 billion dollar acquisition of the Michelson patent portfolio, which the Los Angeles Times reported as the largest acquisition of patents in history.

 "From the time I was seven years old, I knew I wanted to be a trial attorney.
 That’s when I watched my father cross examine the plaintiff in a maritime trial.
 In law school, I took advantage of the third year practice rule to work on trials at the District Attorney's office, even spending my spring break on misdemeanor bench trials, with multiple trials each day.
-That experience allowed me to second chair trials as a junior associate at the firm and then first chair many trials as a partner.
-My more than 25 trials include those on the list below."Representative Experience
+That experience allowed me to second chair trials as a junior associate at the firm and then first chair many trials as a partner."Representative Experience

-- Lead counsel in a patent infringement case for client WCM Industries against IPS corporation.
-A favorable jury verdict found that IPS willfully infringed six patent claims across three of WCM’s patents directed to bath waste and overflow assemblies, and that all six patent claims were valid.
+- Lead counsel in a patent infringement case for client WCM Industries (watch video of Stan's opening statement) against IPS corporation.
+A favorable jury verdict found that IPS willfully infringed (watch video of Stan's closing argument) six patent claims across three of WCM’s patents directed to bath waste and overflow assemblies, and that all six patent claims were valid.
 The district court trebled the damages awarded by the jury and issued a permanent injunction.
-(W.D.
-Tenn.
-Oct.
-2015)

 - Lead counsel in a patent infringement case against client Sealant Systems International ("SSI").
 TEK Corporation filed a patent infringement action against SSI in the Southern District of New York.
 SSI filed its own action for declaratory judgment against TEK in the Northern District of California and successfully dismissed the New York action for lack of personal jurisdiction.
 SSI’s sister company, Accessories Marketing, Inc. (“AMI”), also asserted a patent against TEK in the California action.
 On summary judgment, SSI invalidated TEK’s patent based on prior art.
 AMI proceeded to trial on its patent and a jury awarded AMI damages based on a 7% royalty.